LeJamon/goXRPLd/README.md

-# goXRPLd
+# go-xrpl

 An idiomatic Go implementation of an [XRP Ledger](https://xrpl.org/) node.

-goXRPLd is not a line-by-line port of [rippled](https://github.com/XRPLF/rippled) (the C++ reference implementation).
+go-xrpl is not a line-by-line port of [rippled](https://github.com/XRPLF/rippled) (the C++ reference implementation).
 It is a native Go implementation that follows Go conventions and concurrency patterns while maintaining full protocol compatibility with the XRP Ledger network. rippled serves as the de facto specification — there is no formal XRPL spec — so behavioral parity with rippled is the correctness bar.

 > **Status: actively developed, building in public.** Core transaction processing, ledger state management, and RPC are functional.
 See [Current Status](#current-status) for details.